 For a quick energizer, head to Peaks Cafe for the much-loved cinnamon buns before making your way to the Backshore or the top of Battery Steele for the best views on the island.
 From there, hop back on the boat and continue island hopping into the late afternoon.

 Anytime spent in Portland, Maine is a chance to explore one of America’s best national parks.
-3 hours out of Portland is Acadia National Park, where you will find incredible hiking to thrilling peaks and stark cliff faces.
+Located three hours out of Portland is Acadia National Park, where you will find incredible hiking to thrilling peaks and stark cliff faces.
 The ‘Crown Jewel’ of the north Atlantic Coast is also home to uninhabited islands, and well-preserved estuaries featuring migratory birds and unique habitats.

 One of the best ways to explore the park is by driving the stunning Park Loop Road through Mount Desert Island.
 This picturesque byway also takes you to some of the best spots in the park, including Cadillac Mountain, one of the first places in the USA to view the daily sunrise.

 A trip to Acadia isn’t complete without visiting Thunder Hole.
 Despite the crowds, it is well worth the visit, just the hear the monstrous thunder clap noise created by the waves breaking into the hole.

 Finish your trip in beautiful Bar Harbor, a colorful town right on the park’s boundary.
 This is a great place to load up on hiking food or the place to enjoy dinner after the day’s adventures.
 For a special evening, check out Reel Pizza Cinerama, for an outdoor cinema experience matched only by the pizza.

 Where to Eat on Day Two